WebAssembly backend

-Since Scala.js 1.17.0, there is an experimental WebAssembly backend (Wasm for short).
+Since Scala.js 1.22.0, the WebAssembly backend is considered stable (Wasm for short).
 Under some conditions, it is designed to be a drop-in replacement for the usual JavaScript backend.

 Requirements